NASA’s Juno Probe Documents Solar Storms On Jupiter’s North Pole In New Video

 Earlier this week, NASA revealed a new three-dimensional video shot by the agency’s Juno spacecraft, documenting the intense storms that take place near Jupiter’s north pole.

-According to a news release from NASA, the 80-second video included infrared imagery taken by Juno’s Jovian InfraRed Auroral Mapper (JIRAM), an instrument described as being able to accurately capture light from the inner part of Jupiter, regardless of the time of day.
+According to a news release from NASA, the 80-second video included infrared imagery taken by Juno’s Jovian InfraRed Auroral Mapper (JIRAM), an instrument described as being able to accurately capture light from the inner part of Jupiter regardless of the time of day.
 Space.com added that the video was taken early last year, just as Juno was making one of its close encounters with the planet’s north pole, which take place in 53.5-day intervals.

-As seen on the video, a central cyclone was spotted in Jupiter’s north pole, with eight circumpolar cyclones surrounding the polar vortex.
+As seen in the video, a central cyclone was spotted in Jupiter’s north pole, with eight circumpolar cyclones surrounding the polar vortex.
 Based on the data gathered by the JIRAM instrument, which monitors the planet’s weather about 30 to 45 miles below its cloud tops, the eight surrounding cyclones have diameters measuring between 2,500 and 2,900 miles.
 While the storms look very similar to lava due to their intense red color in the video, Space.com noted that viewers are actually seeing powerful, extremely cold swirls of air, with the warmest parts estimated to be about 9 degrees Fahrenheit (-13 degrees Celsius), and the coldest parts being approximately -117 degrees Fahrenheit (-83 degrees Celsius).

 “Before Juno, we could only guess what Jupiter’s poles would look like,” read a statement from Juno co-investigator Alberto Adriani, from the Institute of Space Astrophysics and Planetology in Rome.